f-westergren/covidate/README.md

 **Data**

-The website will use a geolocation API such as Mapquest (https://developer.mapquest.com/documentation/geocoding-api/) to let the user select a location for their search, and using that location it will get data from a suitable COVID-19 API.
-Most of the data (if not all) will be pulled from NovelCOVID API (https://disease.sh/docs), which provides detailed historical information per county, province and subregion.
+The website uses Mapquest's geolocation API (https://developer.mapquest.com/documentation/geocoding-api/) to let the user select a location for their search, and using that location it will get data from a suitable COVID-19 API.
+The data is pulled from NovelCOVID API (https://disease.sh/docs), which provides detailed historical information per county, province and subregion.

 The database schema consists of two tables - users and searches.
 It can be found here: https://dbdiagram.io/d/5eeaab869ea313663b3ab643.

 **User Flow**

 The front page might feature some Covid-related news or some interesting date searches.
 Anyone who goes to the site can do a date search.
 Enter location date and get a result.
-The searches that will provide results that look visually good.
-Ideally there will be a graph as well as data outlining the change in cases.
-Functionality will include user registration, save searches, modify searches, delete searches and copy searches.
+C3.js is used to generate charts from the results.
+Functionality includes user registration, edit user, save searches, delete searches and copy searches.

-Once users have created a search, they will have the option to save that search.
-If they do they will be prompted to register or log in.
-When they are logged in, they will have a simple dashboard with a link to their searches and the front page search field.
-They will be able to edit their searches, delete them, or copy them and create a new modified search from the copied search.